SYMM-IO/docs/hedger_docs/How To Implement Your Own Hedger For SYMMIO.md

 In our current frontend architecture streaming quotes on the other hand is not optional and every hedger should stream his offers upfront to a frontend in order to enable fast executions and CEX like UX.

-## Broker definition
-"Broker" Definition in Hedger Documentation
-Within the scope of Hedger's documentation, the term "Broker" holds a specific connotation, distinct from conventional interpretations.
-Let’s elucidate that.

-When we say "Broker" in the context of being a Hedger on SYMMIO, we're referring to a general "hedging strategy" that a MarketMaker (MM) can optionally design to hedge their SYMMIO trades.
-Importantly, it's vital to understand that our system doesn't necessitate a MarketMaker to hedge their trades.
-In fact, it's entirely optional.
-However, we've architected SYMMIO in such a way that if a MarketMaker decides to hedge, the system allows you to do so easily, it's entirely designed to make it simple and straightforward.

-Broad Application of the Term
-The term "Broker" is expansive in our context.
-It can encompass:

-Centralized Exchanges (CEX)
-Decentralized Exchanges (DEX)
-Over-The-Counter (OTC) Desks
-Spot holdings
-Any other hedging strategies, whether they exist on-chain or off-chain.

-A Note on Hedging Strategies
-We don’t categorize or prioritize one method of hedging over another.
-All are viewed through the same lens, and are designed by MarketMakers themselfs to be delta neutral or not, the system is designed to offer MarketMakers the potential to optimize their efficiency infinitely.
-Moreover, we acknowledge that the realm of hedging is vast, with potentially limitless strategies and methods for securing a position.
-Thus, when you come across "Broker" in our documentation, remember that it speaks to this broad, encompassing perspective.